Intel-bigdata/HiBench/docs/run-sparkbench.md

      bin/workloads/micro/wordcount/prepare/prepare.sh
      bin/workloads/micro/wordcount/spark/run.sh

-The `prepare.sh` launchs a hadoop job to genereate the input data on HDFS. the `run.sh` submits the spark job to the cluster.
+The `prepare.sh` launchs a hadoop job to genereate the input data on HDFS.
+The `run.sh` submits the spark job to the cluster.
 `bin/run-all.sh` can be used to run all workloads listed in conf/benchmarks.lst.

 ### 5. View the report ###